-Aaliyah’s mum was at work, but today they were going to pick up Mary from this latest hospital admission.
+Aaliyah’s mum was at work, but today they were going to pick up Mary from this latest admission to a psych ward.
 Her fifth spell in as many years.
 It was almost as though she was a permanent resident at the hospital and took her sojourns at home.
 It was hard to confine her to a steady civilian life.
 She was too bold, too blazing.
 Her joy made the air crack with electricity.
 Her rippling laughter lifted you from seriousness and inflected you with gaiety.
 Her arms wrapped you into earthy hugs.
 Her smile inspired confidence.

 After they got home, Dad realized something was wrong when Mary started mumbling random, inchoate sentences.
-And hollow-eyed, asked anybody who would listen if she was going to be alright.
+And hollow-eyed, she asked anybody who would listen if she would be alright.

 But Aaliyah knew that no matter what state Mary was in today, it was going to be a difficult journey.
 Gone would be the security of fifteen-minute check-ups and having everything that she could possibly hurt herself with removed.

 Inhaling, Aaliyah walked through the doorway into Mary’s room, wishing that love alone could save her.